How Retainers Keep Your Smile in Shape After Braces

 Fixed Retainers:

-- Not visible when you smile
+• Completely hidden when you smile

-- Great for patients prone to relapse
+• A great option for patients who are more prone to relapse

 Removable Retainers:

-- Made of clear plastic or acrylic with wires
+• Made of clear plastic or acrylic with wires

 Tips for Success with Your Retainer

-Here are some smart habits to adopt:
+Here are some habits worth building:

-- Wear your retainer exactly as prescribed
+• Wear your retainer exactly as Dr. Caballero prescribes

 Retainer FAQs: What Patients Want to Know